 So with all these benefits in mind, we’ve put together this directory of bamboo nurseries that specialize.
 Organized by region, you’ll see that there are bamboo nurseries all over the country.
 And if you live in a remote area without a bamboo specialist close by, you can always go for a drive.
 Most of these nurseries are pretty impressive destinations in themselves.

 And if you’re really into exploring bamboo groves, be sure to check out our list of the World’s 20 Best Bamboo Gardens.

 Directory of bamboo nurseries

 Bamboo nurseries in the Pacific Northwest

 Moderate temperatures and ample rain make the Pacific Northwest one of the most ideal regions for bamboo cultivation.
-Though not well suited for tropical varieties, you will find that the more temperate bamboos can really thrive here.
+And because it rarely if ever freezes in these coastal areas, you will find that subtropical as well as temperate bamboo can really thrive here.
 Not surprising then to find so many bamboo nurseries in Washington and Oregon.

-Bamboo Collective: Located in the northern Seattle area, with a formidable collection of both running and clumping bamboos.
+Bamboo Collective: Located in the northern Seattle area, with a formidable collection of both running and clumping bamboo.

 12704 12th Ave NW, Seattle, WA (206) 427-6233